Campaign of the Month: October 2017

 Among his clan, Pietro is seen as a poseur.
 Most of them don’t care that he sells forgeries to mortals, but they don’t see it as a respectable vocation.
 His restoration work has won him a few plaudits.
 (Toreador Status •)

-GM’s Note: Significant spoilers for the adventure logs follow below in Stories Ten and beyond.
+GM’s Note: Spoilers for the adventure logs follow in Stories Ten and below.

 George Smith briefly spoke to Pietro over an exhibit at the Contemporary Arts Center.
 It involved a live performance piece that Pietro deemed impractical to imitate or steal.
 George joked with him not to disturb the “faux-liage.”